Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Tip: Evening rates (after 5pm) are halved and weekdays are cheaper by RM20-30!
 And those above 56 years old get to save RM10-20!

-18. Do Some Bird-Watching
+19. Do Some Bird-Watching

 Avid bird watchers should not miss the opportunity to spot montane birds up in Cameron Highlands.
 Trail 10 is a good start.
 Else, you can also join a tour!

 Check out Cameron Adventurous ATV & Safari for an ATV experience through a tea plantation.
-Choose either an ATV or 4WD jeep to ascend the hill.

 ATV Activity At Kuala Terla Tea Plantation